Mira85/VroomRide/README.md

 This CRUD web application is for drivers who would want a part-time job and for parents who can search for drivers to pick up/drop-off kids.

 There are times when it can be difficult for parents to pick up/drop-off kids at school or extracirricular activities.
-This app is useful for them as they can search for drivers based on the day they want a driver and select them.
+This app is useful for them as they can search for drivers for the coming week based on the day they want a driver and select them.

 ## Technologies Used